alexdevero/alex-devero-blog/__drafts__/draft--weakset.md

 myWeakSet.add(myObj1, myObj2)
 ```

-### Removing items from WeakSets
+### Removing objects from WeakSets

-Removing items from WeakSets is simple and straightforward.
-When you want to remove some item, there is a method you use.
+Removing objects from WeakSets is simple and straightforward.
+When you want to remove some object, there is a method you use.
 This method is `delete()`.
 This method accepts one parameter, name of the object you want to remove.
 Similarly to `add()`, it also works with one object at the time.

 So, if you want to remove multiple objects you have to use multiple `delete()` methods, one for each object.
 When you use this method, it will always return a [boolean].
 It will return `true` if the object was successfully removed.
 If the object is not stored in the WeakSet it will return `false`.